 anandi silva knuppel

-writer, media-maker, teacher
+scholar, media-maker, teacher

 My dissertation research is a traditional and visual ethnographic study of daily practices in Hindu traditions.
 In this work, I pay close attention to how people speak about their daily practices, how people perform them, and how institutions and sources of authority influence these practices.

 My professional work exists in and in between the humanities, sciences, and technology in project management, training and teaching, and content development.

 Learn about some of my projects for Emory University, Duke University, Gilded Bridal, and more.

 Transnational Religion • South Asian Religions • Digital Religion